go-critic/go-critic/docs/overview.md

 Detects `for` statements with range expressions that perform excessive copying (big arrays can cause it).

-Suggests to use pointer to array to avoid the copy using `&amp;` on range expression.
+Suggests to use pointer to array to avoid the copy using `&` on range expression.

 **Before:**
 ```go